Women & Infants Center

 We offer every pediatric specialty for your newborn throughout its life – from advanced heart care for congenital heart conditions, therapy and surgery, to world-class pediatric neurology and neurosurgery capabilities offering the latest treatments and therapies.

-At the Fetal Heart Center, our team specializes in detecting, evaluating and managing congenital heart defects before your baby is born through adulthood.
-You can trust our nationally-ranked team of heart specialists for expert diagnosis and treatment for any congenital heart defect.
+At the Fetal Heart Center, our team specializes in detecting, evaluating and managing congenital heart defects before your baby is born.
+You can trust our nationally-ranked team of heart specialists for expert diagnosis and treatment for any congenital heart defects or heart problems.

 The newly expanded 125-bed, Level IV newborn intensive care unit (NICU) offers nationally-ranked care for the most fragile newborns in a family-centered, caring environment.
 A 110-foot walkway connects the NICU with labor and delivery at Barnes-Jewish Hospital, so that moms and babies are closer than ever.